LeaderPortfolio

 Early Life

-Charlene Lucille de Carvalho-Heineken was born on June 30, 1954, in the Netherlands.
-Her father was Freddy Heineken, a prominent Dutch industrialist and the owner of Heineken N.V.
-Her mother, Lucille Cummins, was an American from a family involved in bourbon whiskey distilling.
-She was educated at Rijnlands Lyceum Wassenaar and later studied law at Leiden University.
+Charlene Lucille Heineken was born on June 30, 1954, in Amsterdam, Netherlands.
+She is the only child of Freddy Heineken, a prominent Dutch industrialist and the longtime CEO of Heineken N.V., and Lucille Cummins, an American from a Kentucky family with roots in bourbon whiskey distilling.
+Charlene grew up in a privileged environment and attended Rijnlands Lyceum Wassenaar before studying law at Leiden University.
+She later earned a bachelor's degree in French literature from the University of Geneva.

 Rise to Success